Belarus (tractor): History

-During the Cold War, the Belarus tractors that were sold in western markets were infamous for their low quality compared to western manufacturers' tractors.
-The Soviets' incapacity to build tractors with quality materials became to symbolize the failure of Communism in the 1980s and after the fall of the Berlin Wall.
-Often the tractor factories could not obtain quality materials, and so the tractors of the late Soviet Union were made with inferior components.
-The quality of rubber seals, gaskets and paint was particularly poor in the early 1990s.
-The Belarus name suffered much during this time, but with a higher investment level in the 1990s–2000s the name had a significant "relaunching" and nowoffers a high-quality product that meets European and North American standards.

 Some 3 million tractors have been built in the Minsk Tractor Works since 1948.
 In 2010, distribution of Belarus tractors in United States and Canada was re-established through a local distributor "MTZ Equipment Ltd".

-One of the contributing factors was the fact that the factory started making tractors with compression ignition diesel engines matching the current emissions standards, including Tier 3/4i/4 (United States/Canada) and Euro 3a, 3b, 4 for emission standards in Europe.
+One of the contributing factors was that the factory started making tractors with compression ignition diesel engines matching the current emissions standards, including Tier 3/4i/4 (United States/Canada) and Euro 3a, 3b, 4 for emission standards in Europe.

 In February 2014, the MTZ brand made its first appearance at the National Farm Machinery Show in Louisville, Kentucky, with the MTZ 1220 tractor model.

 A Belarus model 1523.3 tractor was gifted to Vladimir Putin on his 70th birthday by President of Belarus Aleksander Lukashenko.